lnksz/rivus_db/docs/introduction.rst

 .. note::

-	The is a free `academic license <https://dbeaver.com/academic-license/>`_ for the Enterprise Edition!
+	There is a free `academic license <https://dbeaver.com/academic-license/>`_ for the Enterprise Edition!

-	There is also a 50% discount code for EE with this `code <https://github.com/serge-rider/dbeaver/wiki/Enterprise-Edition>`_
+	There is also a 50% discount code for EE with this `code <https://github.com/serge-rider/dbeaver/wiki/Enterprise-Edition>`_ if you are not an academic, but want to use EE.

 Under ``rivus.schemas.tables`` one can have a *"spreadsheet like"* view into the data.
 Moreover, you also get a diagram depiction of the relations.